thegetty/bronze-guidelines/content/intro.md

 #### 2.6.3 Core vents

-Core vents (also called lanterns, **figs. 6, 43**) provide an exhaust route for gas buildup inside the core.
+Core vents (also called lanterns, {% ref 'fig-006, fig-043' %}) provide an exhaust route for gas buildup inside the core.
 They run through much of the core and extend into the outer mold, thus also serving as core supports and sometimes as armatures all in one.
-Core vents were commonly used in sand casts from the late nineteenth-century onward (**fig. 9**, [Case Study 6](/case-studies/6/)).
+Core vents were commonly used in sand casts from the late nineteenth-century onward ({% ref 'fig-009' %}, [Case Study 6](/case-studies/6/)).

 {% figuregroup "3", "fig-006, fig-043, fig-009" %}